akkig0110/Akki-demo/README.md

 # Akki-demo
-Thisd is my first Git repository
+This is my first Git repository